K0lb3/UnityPy/README.md

 If you need advice or if you want to talk about (game) data-mining, feel free to join the [UnityPy Discord](https://discord.gg/C6txv7M).

+If you're making an income by using UnityPy, please donate a small part to it to a charitable cause of your choice or sponsor this project with a small amount.

 1. [Installation](#installation)
 2. [Example](#example)
 3. [Important Classes](#important-classes)